dfilatov/jspath/readme.md

   * ..property &mdash; locates property nodes deeply descended from the context nodes
   * . &mdash; locates the context nodes itself

-Also JSPath allows the wildcard symbol (*) instead of exact property.
+Also JSPath allows the wildcard symbol (*) instead of exact name of property.

 Your location path can be absolute or relative.
 If location path starts with the root (^) you are using an absolute location path &mdash; your location path begins from the root node.